n0pen/godot-mmd-plugin/README.md

 # MMD asset importer Plugin for Godot

-## What is it?
+## What is this?

-A Godot 4 Plugin under development for importing Miku Miku Dance Files into Godot.
+A Godot 4.6 Plugin under development for importing Miku Miku Dance Files into Godot.
+Based on [Godot PMX importer](https://github.com/seanlynch/godot_pmx_importer) module

 The objective is to import MMD files to be able to render and work with MMD assets inside godot